Using Our Art, Text, or Other Intellectual Property in Your Projects

 I’ve written up a bunch of cyphers (or NPCs, or descriptors, or whatever) for my game, all in a nifty PDF.
 Can I just post that to the web?

 Nope.
 You’re more than welcome to use that PDF yourself, but you can’t distribute those items in that format.
 Instead, take that content and put it on a web page, and you’re good!
-(Or maybe look into a Numenera Limited License or a The Strange Limited License.)
+(Or maybe look into the Cypher System Creator or a limited license.)

 What if I have a special case that isn’t covered here?